Chart Color Schemes

 Rockdale - Banksia's population is younger than the national pattern

-Rockdale-Banksia has a median age of 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
+Rockdale-Banksia's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
 Compared to Greater Sydney, Rockdale-Banksia has a higher proportion of residents aged 25-34 (23.0%) but fewer residents aged 5-14 (7.9%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to the 2021 Census, the proportion of residents aged 15-24 has increased from 12.9% to 14.4%, while the proportion of those aged 45-54 has decreased from 10.9% to 10.2%.
-By 2041, population forecasts indicate substantial demographic changes for Rockdale-Banksia.
-The 45-54 age group is projected to grow by 37%, adding 859 residents and reaching a total of 3,167.
-Conversely, the 0-4 age group shows minimal growth of just 4% (52 people).
+Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 12.9% to 14.4%, while the proportion of residents aged 45 to 54 has decreased from 10.9% to 10.2%.
+By 2041, Rockdale-Banksia's population is projected to undergo substantial demographic changes.
+The 45-54 age cohort is expected to grow by 37%, adding 859 residents to reach a total of 3,167.
+Conversely, the 0-4 age cohort is projected to have minimal growth, increasing by just 4% (52 people).